stardog-union/launchpad-docs/README.md

 - In the above example, a directory on the host machine `/host-machine/certs` is mounted to the `/certs` directory inside the Docker container.
 Suppose a CA bundle was contained in the directory named `ca-chain.cert.pem`, then `STARDOG_SERVER_CERT_PATH` should be set to `/certs/ca-chain.cer.pem`.

 > **Note**:
 > The above configuration option only performs SSL cert validation for communications between the backend login service running in Docker and Stardog, **not** the On-Prem front end and the Stardog Applications themselves (Studio, Designer, Explorer).
-To enable communication between the front end (i.e., your browser) and Stardog via HTTPS, you can configure a reverse proxy, such as [nginx](https://nginx.org/en/).
-Once you have set up your proxy, set the `BASE_URL` variable in your `.env` file to its address.
-You will need to recreate new Docker containers after updating your `.env` file.
+Users will need to configure their browsers to ensure communications between their browser and Stardog can be made.

 ## Client Side Certificates